ankit-rathi/Decision-Intelligence-Engine/chapters/08_Predictive_Intelligence.md

 * Because the future is uncertain, predictions are expressed as probabilities and must be evaluated carefully.
 * When properly designed and validated, predictive models provide organizations with **foresight that supports proactive action**.

-However, predictions alone do not determine what actions should be taken.
+**Transition to the Next Chapter**

-The next step is translating predictive insights into **decisions and operational responses**, which is the focus of the following chapter.
+Predictive models allow organizations to anticipate possible outcomes, but predictions alone do not create intelligence.
+Intelligence emerges when predictions are continuously refined using feedback from real-world results.
+The next chapter introduces the Intelligence Loop—a system for continuously improving predictive models.

 ---